NinaZumel/NinaZumel.github.io/_books/2017-08-07-the-department-of-dead-ends.md

 ---
+author: Roy Vickers
 author_profile: true
+book_category: Crime
+date: 2017-08-07
 layout: review
-date: 2017-08-07
-title: "The Department of Dead Ends"
-author: Roy Vickers
-book_category: Crime
 olid: OL28117404M
+title: The Department of Dead Ends
 ---

 This collection of inverted mysteries was quite enjoyable, and reminded me a bit of those long form articles you sometimes see in *The New Yorker* or *The Atlantic*.
 A good read.